payloadcms/payload/README.md

 If you know JavaScript, you know Payload.
 Payload is a _code-first_ CMS, which allows us to do a lot of things right:

 - Payload gives you everything you need, but then steps back and lets you build what you want in JavaScript or TypeScript - with no unnecessary complexity brought by GUIs.
-You'll understand how your CMS works, because you will have wrote it exactly how you want it.
+You'll understand how your CMS works, because you will have written it exactly how you want it.
 - Bring your own Express server and do whatever you need on top of Payload.
 Payload doesn't impose anything on you or your app.
 - Completely control the Admin panel by using your own React components.
 Swap out fields or even entire views with ease.
 - Use your data however and wherever you need thanks to auto-generated, yet fully extensible REST, GraphQL and Local Node APIs.

-### Free for development use
+### Free forever for personal use and small projects

-Payload is 100% free for use on local environments such as `localhost` and staging sites such as `staging.mycoolsite.com`.
-When it's time to go to production, Payload charges a low and flat fee that doesn't change whatsoever based on your usage.
+Payload is 100% free for personal projects or small use cases where only one admin user is required.
+You can also get started without an account whatsoever while running on `localhost`.

 ## Installation